 How should I drink rhubarb and ginger gin?

 You can drink it as it is.
 At room temperature, chilled or fresh from the freezer.
 Add cava or prosecco to it if you want to try a twist on a Kir cocktail.
 Try it over ice.

 Can I use frozen rhubarb in rhubarb and ginger gin?

 Absolutely.
 You can use fresh or frozen rhubarb in this rhubarb and ginger recipe.

 Does it matter what colour the rhubarb is in my rhubarb and ginger gin?

 It doesn’t matter what colour rhubarb you use to make rhubarb and ginger gin.
 The pinker the rhubarb you use, the pinker the colour of the finished gin.

 Can I use the gin-soaked Rhubarb in anything else?

 Oh yes.
-How about separating out the pieces of rhubarb – put it on a plastic chopping board and into the freezer.
+How about separating the pieces of rhubarb – put it on a plastic chopping board and into the freezer.
 Voila, semi-frozen rhubarb to add as chilling cubes of gin-soaked rhubarb in your rhubarb and ginger gin.
 Or as a fabulous addition to a glass of cava or prosecco.
 Or drain off the excess gin through a strainer (don’t squeeze it) into the finished gin bottle and then set aside your gin-soaked rhubarb (and ginger) for a boozy take on a rhubarb crumble?